-Protected by copyright, including for uses related to text and data mining, AI training, and affects ~13% of the population globally, and continues to increase.12 Compared with the 0 general population, people with CKD have an increased risk of mortality from 1.2 times igher in those with mild dysfunction in technologiarly CKD to 5.9 times higher in patients on ialysis.2 In CKD, dietary management plays an g higher in those with mild dysfunction in early CKD to 5.9 times higher in patients on dialysis.2 important role in preventing the development and progression of CKD, improving clinical outcomes (eg, proteinuria, hypertension), reducing symptom burden and managing electrolyte abnormalities frequently seen in end-stage kidney disease, particularly in people requiring haemodialysis.3 Dietary management in patients on haemodialysis is particularly challenging because patients have to integrate complex and restrictive dietary requirements specific to CKD such as restricting protein, fluid, sodium, potassium and phosphorus.
-In addition, they may need to follow recommendations for comorbidities such as diabetes, as well as following general healthy eating principles.4 Furthermore, dietary prescription can vary substantially among patients depending on age, comorbidities and goals of treatment.5 In the haemodialysis population, educating patients about end-stage kidney disease fosters capacity for self-management and shared decision-making, which can in turn contribute to improved health-related behaviours (eg, diet, exercise and smoking cessation)6 and reduce burden on the healthcare system.
+affects ~13% of the population globally, and continues to increase.
+12 Compared with the general population, people with CKD have an increased risk of mortality from 1.2 times righer in those with mild dysfunction in arrange of the control of higher in those with mild dysfunction in early CKD to 5.9 times higher in patients on dialysis.

+important role in preventing the development and progression of CKD, improving clinical outcomes (eg, proteinuria, hypertension), reducing symptom burden and managing electrolyte abnormalities frequently seen in end-stage kidney disease, particularly in people requiring haemodialysis.
+Dietary management in patients on haemodialysis is particularly challenging because patients have to integrate complex and restrictive dietary requirements specific to CKD such as restricting protein, fluid, sodium, potassium and phosphorus.
+In addition, they may need to follow recommendations for comorbidities such as diabetes, as well as following general healthy eating principles.
+4 Furthermore, dietary prescription can vary substantially among patients depending on age, comorbidities and goals of treatment.
+In the haemodialysis population, educating patients about end-stage kidney disease fosters capacity for self-management and shared decision-making, which can in turn contribute to improved health-related behaviours (eg. diet, exercise and smoking cessation) and reduce burden on the healthcare system.

-Patients and health professionals have identified lifestyle and nutrition as a high-priority research topic^{7 8} and is an important clinical management intervention that reduces symptom burden and acute medical events due to electrolyte abnormalities, as well as enhancing patients' quality of life.9 However, dietary prescription on haemodialysis is often seen as restrictive and difficult for patients to adhere to.4 Patients have reported that one off didactic education sessions are overwhelming and difficult to comprehend, particularly at the time of diagnosis.4 Dietary-related behaviour change and self-management may be most effectively achieved through individualised education with a dietitian, frequent feedback and monitoring and longer duration of intervention (eg, at least 6 months).10 11 Patient-centred interventions that are individualised and provide progressively simple to more complex education over time to support and engage patients may help to improve outcomes in this population.
+Patients and health professionals have identified lifestyle and nutrition as a high-priority research topic and is an important clinical management intervention that reduces symptom burden and acute medical events due to electrolyte abnormalities, as well as enhancing patients' quality of life.
+However, dietary prescription on haemodialysis is often seen as restrictive and difficult for patients to adhere to.
+4 Patients have reported that one off didactic education sessions are overwhelming and difficult to comprehend, particularly at the time of diagnosis.
+Dietary-related behaviour change and self-management may be most effectively achieved through individualised education with a dietitian, frequent feedback and monitoring and longer duration of intervention (eg, at least 6 months).
+11 Patient-centred interventions that are individualised and provide progressively simple to more complex education over time to support and engage patients may help to improve outcomes in this population.

-Electronic health interventions (eHealth) refers to 'health services and information delivered or enhanced through the internet and related technologies'.12 eHealth interventions improve consumer access to relevant health information, enhances the quality of care and encourages the adoption of healthy behaviours.12 Globally, the use of technology is increasing; with a median of 87% of people regularly using the internet in high-income countries and a median of 54% of people regularly use the internet in developing countries.13 Australia has one of the highest rates of mobile phone ownership, with 88% of Australians owning a smart phone.14 Given this, there is increasing interest in the use of eHealth in healthcare.
-Systematic reviews have shown that eHealth interventions are effective in changing health-related behaviour and in improving outcomes in patients with diabetes and cardiovascular disease.^{15-19} Specifically, telehealth (ie, the use of telecommunication techniques to provide health education remotely)20 and mobile phone text messaging21 have shown positive improvements in dietary behaviours and clinical outcomes when compared with usual care in people with chronic diseases (eg, chronic lung disease, diabetes) and coronary heart disease, respectively.
+Electronic health interventions (eHealth) refers to 'health services and information delivered or enhanced through the internet and related technologies'.
+12 eHealth interventions improve consumer access to relevant health information, enhances the quality of care and encourages the adoption of healthy behaviours.
+12 Globally, the use of technology is increasing; with a median of 87% of people regularly using the internet in high-income countries and a median of 54% of people regularly use the internet in developing countries.
+13 Australia has one of the highest rates of mobile phone ownership, with 88% of Australians owning a smart phone.
+14 Given this, there is increasing interest in the use of eHealth in healthcare.
+Systematic reviews have shown that eHealth interventions are effective in changing health-related behaviour and in improving outcomes in patients with diabetes and cardiovascular disease.
+15-19 Specifically, telehealth (ie, the use of telecommunication techniques to provide health education remotely) and mobile phone text messaging have shown positive improvements in dietary behaviours and clinical outcomes when compared with usual care in people with chronic diseases (eg, chronic lung disease, diabetes) and coronary heart disease, respectively.